 2. Will there be any background noise where the smart intercom is mounted?
 Was it installed at a vehicular gate with lots of noisy car traffic?
 Or, is it at a less noisy pedestrian entryway?

-Once you have answered these questions, we can make the camera and speaker adjustments to your intercom — this will ensure your residents, visitors, and the onsite staff are getting the most out of video calling.
+Once you have answered these questions, we can make camera and speaker adjustments to your intercom — this will ensure your residents, visitors, and the onsite staff are getting the most out of video calling.

 3. Adjusting the camera on your intercom

 We recommend installers place our smart video intercoms 48” from the ground to maintain ADA compliance.
 There are instances, however, they cannot achieve this height.
 For example, if there’s hard building material such as brick or stone where the intercom would otherwise go.
-If this is the case, and your intercom ends up above or below the 48” mark, we can adjust the tilt of the camera inside our video intercoms so that it will still capture the visitor’s face.
+If this is the case, and your intercom ends up above or below the 48” mark, we can adjust the tilt of the camera inside our video intercom so that it will still capture the visitor’s face.

-To do this, please reach out to your Account Manager or submit a support ticket, and our team will adjust your camera to the right tilt so that you and your residents will be able to clearly see who is at the front door before letting them in.
+To do this, please reach out to your Account Manager or submit a support ticket, and our team will adjust your camera to the right tilt so that you and your tenants will be able to clearly see who is at the front door before letting them in.

-Important note: please not attempt to open the intercom to do this yourself.
+Important note: please do not attempt to open the intercom to do this yourself.
 You will break the watertight seal of the intercom and void the 2-year warranty.

 4. Adjusting the speaker on your intercom

-If you’d like to adjust the volume of your intercom’s speaker, our Support Team can take care of that for you.
+If you’d like to adjust the volume of your intercom’s speaker, our Support Team can take care of this for you.
 Simply reach out to your dedicated Account Manager or submit a support ticket.
 Once our support team makes the adjustment, have someone test the sound to make sure the volume is at the appropriate level.
 Let your Account Manager know if it still needs to be adjusted further.